cyuss/fastapi-template/README.md

  devmoji                        Init devmoji (add emojis to commit messages).
-                                Install it with `npm install -g devmoji`. format                         Format the source code using black. isort                          Sort the imports using isort. mypy                           Run mypy for data type check reqs                           Generate a requirements.txt file. reqs_dev                       Generate a requirements_dev.txt file. run_docker                     Run the built Docker container.
+                                Install it with `npm install -g devmoji`. format                         Format the source code using black. format_check                   Check what to change using black. isort                          Sort the imports using isort. lock                           Generate `poetry.lock` file for dependencies. mypy                           Run mypy for data type check release                        Update version and quality code rank in Makefile, pyproject.tml and README files. reqs                           Generate a requirements.txt file. reqs_dev                       Generate a requirements_dev.txt file. run_docker                     Run the built Docker container.